mudssrali/js-helpers/README.md

 - [isFloat(value): boolean](./src/typeTeller.js)
 - [prettifyNumber(number): string](./src/prettifyNumber.js)

-  Prettify a number for use in this application.
+  Prettify a number for use in the application.
 Use toLocaleString, but also force a standard number of decimal places if it's a float.

 [MIT-LICENSE](./LICENSE)